- Home

 - fatigue – meditation, relaxation, exercise

-- pain – hypnotherapy, acupuncture, visualisation, massage
+- pain – hypnotherapy, acupuncture, visualisation, massage, reflexology, acupressure, meditation, relaxation

 - stress – meditation, relaxation, counselling, support groups, spiritual practices

-- nausea and vomiting – acupuncture, hypnotherapy
+- nausea and vomiting – acupuncture, hypnotherapy.

 For more on this, see Complementary therapies.

-Let your doctor know if you plan to use any complementary or alternative therapies to make sure they do not result in harmful side effects or interfere with other medicines. |
+Let your doctor and pharmacist know if you plan to use any complementary or alternative therapies to make sure they do not result in harmful side effects or interfere with other medicines you are taking.

 Alternative therapies